iamckn/iamckn.github.io/source/_posts/2016-01-17-gsm-sniffing-voice-traffic.markdown

 <!--more-->

-####We will capture the traffic using a hackRF one and the call will take place between two Safaricom lines.
+####We will capture the traffic using the **HackRF one** and the call will take place between two Safaricom lines.
 The capture will take place on the downlink - that is the receiving end of the call.
 I'll use a Blackberry as the receiving device so that I can easily get the TMSI and Kc.

 ##**Capturing the traffic**